OahuMPO/archived_travel_model/README.md

 ## Folder Structure

+Important Note: Spaces are not allowed in the directory path where the model files are located.
+This causes the java models to fail.

 ### 'generic'
 This folder contains all data required to create any scenario.
 This includes all availale socio-economic data, master highway and transit networks, control files, programs, and scripts.
 The model GUI in TransCAD is used to extract individual scenarios from this folder.